Not a Member?

 Active immunization for the prevention of pneumococcal disease caused by the 23 serotypes contained in the vaccine in persons ≥50 yrs of age and persons aged ≥2 yrs who are at increased risk for pneumococcal disease.

-Adults: Single 0.5mL dose SQ/IM into the deltoid muscle or lateral mid-thigh.
+Adults: 0.5mL dose SQ/IM into the deltoid muscle or lateral mid-thigh.

-Pediatrics: ≥2 Yrs: Single 0.5mL dose SQ/IM into the deltoid muscle or lateral mid-thigh.
+Pediatrics: ≥2 Yrs: 0.5mL dose SQ/IM into the deltoid muscle or lateral mid-thigh.

 Do not inject intravascularly or intradermally.
 Defer vaccination in patients with moderate or severe acute illness.
-Caution with severely compromised cardiovascular (CV) and/or pulmonary function in those whom a systemic reaction would pose a significant risk.
-Does not replace the need for antibiotic prophylaxis (eg, penicillin) against pneumococcal infection; do not d/c use of antibiotic prophylaxis after vaccination in patients who require antibiotic prophylaxis.
+Caution with severely compromised cardiovascular (CV) and/or pulmonary function in whom a systemic reaction would pose a significant risk.
+Does not replace the need for antibiotic prophylaxis (eg, penicillin) against pneumococcal infection; antibiotic prophylaxis should not be discontinued after vaccination in patients who require antibiotic prophylaxis.
 Response to vaccine may be diminished in immunocompromised individuals.
-May not prevent pneumococcal meningitis in patients with chronic CSF leakage resulting from congenital lesions, skull fractures, or neurosurgical procedures.
+May not be effective in preventing pneumococcal meningitis in patients with chronic CSF leakage resulting from congenital lesions, skull fractures, or neurosurgical procedures.
 Will not prevent disease caused by capsular types of pneumococcus other than those contained in the vaccine.
-Advisory Committee on Immunization Practices has recommendations for revaccination for persons at high risk who were previously vaccinated with Pneumovax 23; routine revaccination of immunocompetent patients previously vaccinated with a 23-valent vaccine is not recommended.
+Caution in elderly.

 Local inj-site reactions (eg, pain, soreness, tenderness, swelling, induration, erythema), asthenia, fatigue, myalgia, headache.

 Persons receiving immunosuppressive therapies may have a diminished immune response to the vaccine.
-Reduced immune response to zoster vaccine live with concurrent administration; separate vaccinations by at least 4 weeks.
+Reduced immune response to zoster vaccine live reported; consider separation of vaccinations by at least 4 weeks.

 Category C, caution in nursing.